kwsportracing/site/docs/dates.md

 KW Sport Racing is ran exclusively at Grand Bend Motorplex (Grand Bend Raceway).
 The excellent facility and multiple track layouts make it very welcoming and is a key factor to our decision of renting the track.

+The track layout is voted upon a week prior to the track day via an online pool sent by e-mail.